munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 There's another critique of software architecture and abstraction that you hear sometimes, especially in game development: that it hurts your game's performance.
-Many patterns that make your code more flexible rely on virtual dispatch, interfaces, pointers, messages and <span name="templates">other mechanisms</span> that all have at least some runtime cost.
+Many patterns that make your code more flexible rely on virtual dispatch, interfaces, pointers, messages, and <span name="templates">other mechanisms</span> that all have at least some runtime cost.

 <aside name="templates">